ossunited/backstage-plugin-innersource/plugins/innersource/README.md

-# synergy
+# InnerSource

-Welcome to the synergy plugin!
+Welcome to the InnerSource plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/synergy](http://localhost:3000/synergy).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/innersource](http://localhost:3000/innersource).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.